-On the left hand of the drive (which is planted with Talipot palms to form an avenue in due time) has been laid out a systematic herbaceous ground for the accommodation of such annuals and herbaceous perennials of Ceylon and other countries as will grow here.
+On the left hand of the drive (which is planted with Talipot palms to form an avenue in due time) has been recently laid out a systematic herbaceous ground for the accommodation of such annuals and herbaceous perennials of Ceylon and other countries as will grow here.
 The 48 beds are portioned out among those Natural Orders which are represented in the tropics by species of a herbaceous or dwarf shrubby character.
-Many pretty and interesting flowers are to be found here arranged under their different families,-perhaps the Order Acanthaceæ is most attractive usually.
-Here may be found in their places such useful plants as Piper longum (Long pepper), Indigofera tinctoria (Indigo), Corchorus olitorius (Jute), Nopalea cochinellifer (Cochineal cactus), Andropogon Nardus (Citronella grass), and many others.
-All are labelled.
-Passing a small kitchen garden arranged round a little circular tank, and a plantation of young kola-nut trees (Cola acuminata) planted in 1891, the drive terminates in a broad oval loop, and the enclosed space, 285 feet across, is devoted entirely to a systematic collection of palms.
-These are being frequently planted out, and the specimens are as yet mostly young.
-Some of the most interesting here are Hyphæne thebaica (Doum palm of Egypt), Raphia Ruffia of Madagascar, Bactris minor, Didymosperma distichum, Hyophorbe amaricaulis, and species of Euterpe, Howea, Sabal, Thrinax, &c.
+Many pretty and interesting flowers are to be found here arranged under their different Families,-perhaps the Order Acanthaceæ is most attractive usually. plant of "Jamaica" sarsaparilla (Smilax officinalis?) is growing over a jak tree at the corner of this ground, and a bush of Lignum vitæ (Guaiacum officinale) from the West Indies a little further on.
+Passing a small kitchen garden arranged round a little circular tank, the drive terminates in a broad oval loop, and the enclosed space, 285 feet across, is devoted entirely to a systematic collection of palms.
+These are being frequently planted out, but the specimens are of course as yet all young.
+Some of the most interesting here are Hyphæne thebaica (Doum palm of Egypt), Kaphia Ruffia, Bactris minor, the Peach palm of South America, Didymosperma distichum, Hyophorbe amaricaulis, and species of Euterpe, Howea, Sabal, Thrinax, &c.
 About 150 species have been planted in this piece of ground.
-Round the drive a series of cycads, screw-pines (Pandanus, amongst which the gigantic P. andamanensium is specially noticeable), agaves, aloes, and bamboos are planted.
+Round the drive the series of cycads, screw-pines (Pandanus), agaves, aloes, and bamboos are being planted.

-^{&#}x27;This goes by the name of the "Old Ceylon Red Cacao," and appears to be of the variety known as "Caracas," and most of that now grown on estates is descended from plants of this sort imported about 1834-35.
+1 This appears to be of the variety known as "Caracas," and most of that now grown on estates is descended from plants of that sort imported about 1834-35.
 But cacao was cultivated in the Gardens as long ago as 1819.